MacMusic | PcMusic | 440 Software | 440 Forums | 440TV | Zicos

 Why we like the Lenovo ThinkPad T14s Gen 6

-The Lenovo ThinkPad T14s Gen 6 absolutely floored us with its battery life.
+The Lenovo ThinkPad T14s Gen 6 floored us with its battery life.
 This machine ran for almost 24 hours on a single charge, which is impressive given the smaller 58 watt-hour battery inside.
 This result likely stems from the lower resolution (1920×1200) display and the more power-efficient Snapdragon X Elite X1E-78-100 processor.
 This laptop also weighs just under 3 pounds, so it’s a great option for those who travel often.

 Who should buy the Lenovo ThinkPad T14s Gen 6